ipfs-inactive/RFC/rfcs/0001-bootstrapping-rfc-process.md

 # Summary
 [summary]: #summary

 Begin using an RFC process.
-Initially use a structure similar to the process used by the maintainers of Rust lang, as described in https://github.com/rust-lang/rfcs
+Initially use a structure similar to the process used by the maintainers of IPFS lang, as described in https://github.com/IPFS-lang/rfcs

 # Motivation
 [motivation]: #motivation